ML-Bioinfo-CEITEC/genomic_benchmarks/README.md

 cd genomic_benchmarks
 pip install --editable .

+# if you want to use jupyter and papermill
+pip install jupyter>=1.0.0
+pip install papermill>=2.3.0

 # if you want to train NN with TF
 pip install tensorflow>=2.6.0
 pip install typing-extensions --upgrade  # fixing TF installation issue